afloarea/maze-solver/README.md

 You can try your luck with the bigger mazes but be warned as it can eat a lot of memory and CPU.

-Here is an example of a bigger one (it is a bit hard to show since it is 4k x 4k pixel):
+Here is an example of a bigger one (it is a bit hard to show since it is 4k x 4k pixels):
 ![monster](docs/images/perfect4k_solved.png)